Drinking Water Orders and Safety Alerts

 Boil Water Orders

-In general, a Boil Water Order is issued if an event occurs which could introduce pathogenic or biological contaminants to the water system (such as failure of chlorination/disinfection equipment or increase in turbidity) or if the presence of fecal coliform and/or E. coli is detected during recheck sampling.
-An Order can be voluntarily imposed by the water system or issued by the DWP.
+In general, a Boil Water Order is issued if an event occurs which could introduce pathogenic or biological contaminants to the water system (such as failure of chlorination/disinfection equipment or increase in turbidity), or if E. coli is detected in any sample.
+An order may be issued by the DWP, or voluntarily imposed by the water system along with a notification to the DWP.
 Boil Water Orders require that water be heated to a rolling boil for one minute.

-- Frequently Asked Questions about Coliform bacteria and Boil Water Orders
+- Coliform bacteria and Boil Water Orders FAQ

 - Guidance for eating establishments during and after a Boil Water Order (PDF)